What Are the Health Effects of Air Pollution?

 Air pollution is the black cloud belching from an industrial smokestack.
 It's the

 an old car that burns oil.

-or other serious health problems in people who may not realize the potential danger
+or other serious health problems in people who may not realize the possible danger

-of the unseen gases or particles suspended in the air.
+of the unseen gases or particles in the air.

 What are you breathing?